Ethics and Malpractice Statements

 Simultaneous Submission

-The authors are responsible for ensuring that their work has not been previously published or currently considered for publication in another journal.
+Authors are responsible for ensuring that their work has not been previously published or is not under consideration for publication in another journal.
 It is unethical to submit or resubmit the same work for publication more than once.

-- Duplicate or repeated publication may occur when two or more articles without full cross-reference share essentially the same hypotheses, data, discussion points, and/or conclusions;
+- Duplicate or multiple publication may occur when two or more articles without full crossreferencing share essentially the same hypotheses, data, discussion points, and/or conclusions.

 Submission Preparation Checklist and Author Guidelines